 - Rookie stars (701-711)

-The set contains cards from 20+ Hall of Fame players including three from Yankees slugger, Reggie Jackson.
-However, condition-related issues cause the majority of cards to be held back from achieving the highest grades.
+The set contains cards from 20+ Hall of Fame players, including three from Yankees slugger Reggie Jackson.
+However, condition-related issues cause most cards to be held back from achieving the highest grades.

 1978 Paul Molitor & Alan Trammell Topps RC #707

-Popularly known as the Trammell/Molitor rookie card, it’s renowned for smudging on the front of the card in the area where it says “Rookie Shortstops.”
-It’s almost impossible to find gem mint versions, hence the exceptionally high asking price.
+Popularly known as the Trammell/Molitor rookie card, it’s renowned for smudging on the front of the card where it says “Rookie Shortstops.”
+Finding gem mint versions is almost impossible, hence the exceptionally high asking price.

 1978 Lou Whitaker Topps Rookie 2nd Basemen RC #704